 When Anton Mesmer discovered, in the late eighteenth century, the rudiments of manipulative hypnotism, the seeds of Western psychotherapy were sown – a fact which is confirmed by a prominent psychiatrist in the Journal of the Royal Society of Medicine:

 ‘What is important Is the impact and influence [Mesmer] had on the subsequent development of psychiatry.
 It would indeed be no exaggeration to say that he was one of the world’s first psycho-therapists’ (JRSM, Vol.lt5, no.7, July 1992, p.353).

-It is Meamer’s crude form of manipulative hypnotherapy which is being practiced by the ‘deliverance ministries’ and ‘healing’ crusades of the Pentecostal-Charismatic Movement, through which the strong suggestions and even the mere touch of a powerful teacher can turn the lives of the gullible inside-out.
+It is Mesmer’s crude form of manipulative hypnotherapy which is being practised by the ‘deliverance ministries’ and ‘healing’ crusades of the Pentecostal-Charismatic Movement, through which the strong suggestions and even the mere touch of a powerful teacher can turn the lives of the gullible inside-out.
 But the origins of this hypnotically-induced ‘Crisis Experience’ can be traced back much further than the eighteenth century.
-For the hypnotherapists of today have simply rehashed the psychological and spiritist techniques of the ancient Shamans –.- the witch-doctors and medicine men of pagan cultures – m a modem guise.
-The New Age scientist Dr. Fritjof Capra physics professor at Berkeley University, California, reveals that
+For the hypnotherapists of today have simply rehashed the psychological and spiritist techniques of the ancient Shamans – the witch-doctors and medicine men of pagan cultures – in a modem guise.
+The New Age scientist Dr. Fritjof Capra physics professor at Berkeley University, California, reveals that:

 Can It Rightly Be Described As A Revival?

 We have seen that there is no biblical support for the ‘Slain in the Spirit’ experience, and that its origins are anything but Christian.
 Before we examine the claim that the Holy Spirit is the inspiration behind the phenomenon, let us see whether these unusual occurrences could be considered as a ‘revival’, as is often claimed by its advocates.